iffy-pi/chat-berta/README.md

 ```

 You can test your changes in the development application (See the steps above)

+**Have a file that is used by both React and Flask?
+See Sharing files between frontend and backend above**

 ## Push Branch
 Push all your commits by using the command: